NEW: We’ve launched a driver handling and car control course. For more information, take a look at the course page here.

 “You really need to work on your car handling, mate”

-That was the advice from James Littlejohn, Historic F1 driver, championship leader of the Radical European Masters, all round top guy and one of Scott’s recommended racing driver coaches.
+That was the advice from James Littlejohn, Historic F1 driver, Radical European Masters Champion, all round top guy and one of our recommended racing driver coaches.

 Of course, he was quite right.